-To help you figure out which sauce will best complement your dishes, we poured through reviews on Walmart and Amazon and compiled the top 10 tomato sauces.
-We also created a buying guide to give you some tips about choosing a suitable sauce!
+To help you figure out which sauce will best complement your dishes, we pored through reviews on Walmart and Amazon and compiled the top 10 tomato sauces.
+We also created and based our choices on our buying guide to give you some tips about choosing a suitable sauce!

-After thoroughly checking reviews on Amazon and Walmart, we compiled a list of top 10 best tomato sauces that are highly ranked and recommended by consumers.
+After thoroughly checking reviews on Amazon and Walmart and searching for products based on points listed in the buying guide, we compiled a list of the top 10 best tomato sauces that are highly ranked and recommended by consumers.

 |Allergens||Keto certified, gluten-free, no preservatives or GMO ingredients|